 - A person convicted of domestic battery, aggravated domestic battery, or a substantially similar offense in another jurisdiction;

-- Prohibited from acquiring or possessing firearms or ammunition by any Illinois state statute or federal law;
+- Prohibited from acquiring or possessing firearms or ammunition by federal law;

 - A minor subject to a juvenile petition alleging that he or she is a delinquent minor for the commission of an offense that if committed by an adult would be a felony; or